 2. Foreign currencies are converted into Euro at the official selling rate quoted by the German Central Bank (‘Deutsche Bundesbank’) for the respective currency on the day of invoicing, unless the invoice has been rendered in this currency.

 3. In the case plants are selected personally on our premises, list prices are not applicable.

 4. We reserve the right to execute orders cash on delivery.

 5. The term of payment is 30 days from the date of invoice.

-7. Cheques and/or bills are accepted only on account of performance with the proviso that the bank honours them.
-Accruing charges and/or expenses are to be paid by the buyer.
+7. Cheques and/or bills are accepted only on account of performance with the proviso that they are honoured by the bank.
+Accruing charges and/or expenses are to be paid by the customer.

 8. If the buyer’s financial circumstances substantially change for the worse, we are entitled to make the specific performance of our contract dependent upon the prepayment of the remuneration agreed upon, or upon the furnishing of a corresponding security.
 In the event that the buyer does not react, after an additional period of time of reasonable length has been granted, we are entitled to withdraw from the contract and claim damages.

-9. In case of default of payments, interest of 5% above the current bank rate quoted by the German Central Bank (Deutsche Bundesbank) is charged from the beginning of the delayed payment.
+9. In case of default of payment, companies will be charged, 9% and customers 5 % above the current bank rate quoted by the German Central Bank (Deutsche Bundesbank) and charged from the beginning of the default payment.